35 C

 As part of the mission, both NASA and ISRO will conduct five joint science investigations along with two outreach programmes.

-It may be noted that ISRO and the Eruopean Space AGency (ESA) have entered into an agreement to collaborate in microgrvity research in the upcoming Axion-4 mission, which will mark India’s first crewed (ISS) mission.
+ISRO and the European Space Agency (ESA) have partnered to collaborate in microgravity research for the upcoming Axion-4 mission, marking India’s first crewed ISS mission.

 ISRO said it had recently entered into a pact with ESA to cooperate on activities related to Astronaut Training, Mission Implementation and Research Experiments.